Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/unicode.rst

 (U+F000..U+F0FF) or 512-character (U+F000..U+F1FF) fonts.

-Actual characters assigned in the Linux Zone
+Actual characters assigned in the LinaOS Zone
 --------------------------------------------

 In addition, the following characters not present in Unicode 1.1.4